Lorejimenez1/API-Hack-v2/README.md

 https://lorejimenez1.github.io/API-Hack-v2/

 # Motivation
-My vison was a useful yet very simple app that returns realtime reliable technical data on a very big topic in todays society, Cryptocurrency
+My vision was a useful yet very simple app that returns realtime reliable technical data on a very big topic in todays society, Cryptocurrency